10 Best Riding Lawn Mowers for Hills and 2 to Avoid

 There are very few electric models available in the riding lawnmower segment such as the Ryobi battery-powered model.
 It showcases a sleek footprint and offers up to 2.5 hours of runtime/up to 2.5 acres per charge.

-The Ryobi battery-powered mower is a low-maintenance model, given that there are no belts, spark plugs. filters or gas fill-ups to deal with.
+The Ryobi battery-powered mower is a low-maintenance model, given that there are no belts, or spark plugs. filters or gas fill-ups to deal with.
 It is equipped with 3 powerful brushless motors that collectively deliver gas-like power.

 Adding to this, the Ryobi electric riding mower comes with cruise control and doesn’t do much more than whisper during operation.
-It is a multifaceted mower, in that it can mulch, discharge and bag, and comes with an adjustable 12-position manual deck.
+It is a multifaceted mower, in that it can mulch, discharge, and bag, and comes with an adjustable 12-position manual deck.

 Even though the Ryobi is a battery-operated mower, it can travel pretty quickly at 7 mph and provides a 38-inch cutting swath.
 This electric riding mower for hills comes with a 3-year manufacturer warranty.